Huncherange

 Huncherange (Hëncheréng, Hüncheringen) is a small town in the commune of Bettembourg, in southern Luxembourg.
-As of 2024, the town has a population of 591.
+As of 2024, the town has a population of 706.

 There is a watermill there, formerly the site of an old castle.
 According to a story recorded in the nineteenth century, the place is haunted by two women in white.
-The church is built 1903.
+The local church was built in 1903.